-The security functional requirement "Subset access control (FDP\ACC.1)" with the related Security Function Policy (SFP) "Memory Access Control Policy" exactly require the implementation of an area based memory access control as demanded by O.Add-Functions.
-Therefore, FDP\ACC.1 with its SFP is suitable to meet the security objective.
+The security functional requirement "Subset access control (FDP_ACC.1)" with the related Security Function Policy (SFP) "Memory Access Control Policy" exactly require the implementation of an area based memory access control, which is demanded by O.Add-Functions.
+Therefore, FDP ACC.1 with its SFP is suitable to meet the security objective.